Education in Tanzania: Education sector national budget

 For fiscal year 2011–12, which began 1 July 2011, the education sector national budget was TSH:2.283 trillion.
 In nominal terms, this was an 11.6 percent increase over the amount budgeted for fiscal year 2010–11.
 After accounting for inflation, however, the increase was approximately 1 percent.

 Based on actual performance in recent fiscal years, the amount budgeted for the Ministry of Education and Vocational Training is typically much more than the amount spent.
 In fiscal year 2008–09, the ministry spent TSh 85.1 billion out of the TSh 128.5 billion budgeted.
 The gap between budgeted and spent has increased since then.
 In fiscal year 2010–11, the ministry spent only TSh 76.8 billion out of the TSh 139.7 billion budgeted.

-A total of TSh 155.1 billion was unspent in the last three years.
+A total of TSh 155.1 billion was spent in the last three years.
 This amount could be sufficient to build 3,875 houses for teachers according to the estimated costs of building one house at TSh 40 million as outlined by ... [phase 2 of the Secondary Education Development Program].
 By building these houses we could have reduced the problem of teachers lacking accommodation, especially for schools situated in remote rural villages.

 The education sector was budgeted to consume 20 percent of the national budget in fiscal year 2008–09.
 That share decreased to 17 percent in fiscal year 2011–12.

 Funds budgeted in fiscal year 2011-12 for development, such as constructing buildings and teachers' houses, consumedonly 10.2 percent of the total amount budgeted for the education sector.
 This compared to 20-24 percent in Uganda and 14-15 percent in Kenya.